 Métiers d’Art€85.000 – Price on Request

-The enduring legacy of Vacheron Constantin is built on its historical significance, innovation, and revered status.
-This forms the cornerstone of its renowned position in Swiss watch heritage.
+The enduring legacy of Vacheron Constantin is built on historical significance, relentless innovation, and a revered status among the world’s most discerning collectors.
+That foundation is precisely what makes the brand’s position in Swiss watchmaking so unshakeable.

 Vacheron Constantin